Does Testosterone Replacement Therapy Cause Hair Loss?

 Does Testosterone replacement therapy cause hair loss?
 That is a common question.
 Testosterone replacement therapy (TRT) is becoming more popular (it seems) every day.
 Testosterone replacement therapy in the year 2023 is a safe and time-tested treatment.
 Prospective patients are assessed before beginning TRT and regularly at least once yearly while under treatment.
 There are potential side effects of testosterone replacement therapy.

 A common concern is hair loss.
 Poorly functioning hair follicles are the most common cause of hair loss.
-While TRT’s role in hair loss is contested, there is strong evidence that TRT is not a significant cause of hair loss condition.
+There is strong evidence that TRT is not a significant cause of hair loss condition.

 What is Testosterone Replacement Therapy?